 4. Be careful as you choose comparable sales

 Additionally, to demonstrate the marketability of the area, some require you to provide a comparable sale from a competing subdivision, built by another builder.
 Others want to see at least one comparable sale within a mile of the subject property.
+When providing builder sales that are not available through public records or multiple listing services or similar typical data sources, you must verify the sale from the applicable settlement statement.

 - Extraction method: Similar to the allocation method, but instead of applying the ratio, you use the derived site values as land comparables.

-6. Know your FHA, HUD, and USPAP Requirements
+6. Know your FHA, HUD, and USPAP requirements

 - USPAP allows appraisers to use documentation other than plans and specifications as long as there is enough detail to create a credible report.
 For a current value, you would use a hypothetical condition.
 For a prospective value, you would use an extraordinary assumption.